 The Financial Crisis

-The first step in creating jobs and continuing economic growth is to get a clear picture of our recent economic history.
+The first step in creating jobs and continuing economic growth is to get a clear picture of our recent economic history, so that we will not repeat the mistakes that lead to the financial crisis.
 The financial crisis of 2008 cost our economy 8 million jobs and cost American families more than 16 Trillion dollars of net worth.
-Bill Foster believes that emergency intervention was required to avoid another Great Depression, but that it will take time to repair the damage caused by a decade of economic mismanagement.
+Bill Foster served on the Financial Services Committee during the emergency intervention that was required to avoid another Great Depression, and understands that it will take time to repair the damage caused by a decade of economic mismanagement.
 This means restoring fiscal discipline to our government, re-balancing our economy, improving the health of U.S. manufacturing, rebuilding the middle class and reforming Wall Street to prevent a crisis like this from ever happening again.

 The 2008 Economic Collapse and the Emergency Intervention Families in the United States faced their worst economic conditions in generations as a result of the 2008 crisis.
 In a period of 18 months, Household Net Worth – the total of everything a family owns: its house, retirement funds, bank accounts, and any small businesses it owns – dropped by more than 16 Trillion Dollars.
 This is more than $50,000 for every man, woman, and child in the United States.